Major programmer types for 8 bit AVR microcontrollers

 JTAG MKII

-This is further evolution of JTAG adapter.
+This is a further evolution of JTAG adapter.

 Leave a Reply